Flat Fee Landlord

 5 Questions to Ask Any Kensington Property Manager

 1. Do you manage older properties in Montgomery County specifically?
-Experience with pre-1978 lead paint requirements, older plumbing and electrical, and historic district considerations is important in Kensington.
+Experience with pre-1978 lead paint requirements, older plumbing and electrical, and historic character considerations is important in Kensington.
+Ask for specific property addresses they currently manage in Kensington or nearby older communities.

 2. What is your eviction rate on placed tenants?
 Under 1% is the benchmark for a well-run operation.
-If they can't give you a number, that's telling.
+If they cannot give you a number, that is telling.
+In Kensington's stable market with strong tenant demand, eviction rates should be at or below the company average.

 Maryland Compliance in Kensington

-Montgomery County's regulatory framework applies in full to Kensington — landlord registration, OLTA oversight, security deposit rules, and Maryland's eviction procedures.
-A manager who doesn't know the OLTA process, Montgomery County District Court eviction procedures, and Maryland's specific security deposit accounting requirements is managing at risk in this market.
+Montgomery County's regulatory framework applies in full to Kensington - landlord registration, OLTA oversight, security deposit rules, and Maryland's eviction procedures.
+A manager who does not know the OLTA process, Montgomery County District Court eviction procedures, and Maryland's specific security deposit accounting requirements is managing at risk in this market.

 Flat Fee Landlord manages properties in Kensington and across Montgomery County.
-Get your free rental analysis for your Kensington property.
+Get your free rental analysis for your Kensington property, or explore our tenant placement and guarantee programs.
+Read our landlord reviews.

 • 2,000+